Alumni Mentoring Scheme

 The Mentor role and support from the Careers Service

 The Mentor role is intended to support and encourage present Imperial students in understanding how best to use their time at Imperial to develop their professional skills, along with providing advice on preparing for the next stage in their career.
-The standard commitment from a Mentor will be a minimum of six interactions over the duration of the partnership.
-At least two of these meetings should be face to face (potentially at the Mentor’s place of work or at Imperial, although if you are an international mentor these meetings can take place over Skype).
+The standard commitment from a Mentor will be a minimum of six interactions (in person or virtually) over the duration of the partnership.
 The Mentee is expected to be responsible for organising these meetings.

 Before you start as a Mentor you will be provided with our Guide to Mentoring which provides a more detailed outline of the division of responsibilities within the Mentor/Mentee relationship, Mentor/Mentee expectations, logistics and an overview of support for Mentors from the Careers Service.
-Mentors will also be invited to the Alumni Mentoring Scheme Induction Event in December to meet their Mentee, where both will receive a brief training session on:
+Mentors will also be invited to the Alumni Mentoring Scheme Induction Event where both will receive a brief training session on: